stac-utils/stactools/docs/footprint.rst

 polygon, as the points have simply been reprojected into the new CRS.
-This new polygon may not accurately represent original polygon if there is significant curved distortion between the CRSes.
+This new polygon may not accurately represent original polygon if there is significant curved distortion between the CRSs.
 An example of this is most apparent in reprojecting the sinusoidal geometry of MODIS to EPSG:4326.
 Simply reprojecting the 5 point polygon would result in a parallelogram, whereas a more accurate representation is two